 The following Bible verses can also help Americans pray for the President, other government leaders, and members of the Armed Forces.
 They are taken from the New International Version (NIV) translation.

 - Psalm 33:12 -- "Blessed is the nation whose God is the Lord, the people he chose for his inheritance."

 - 2 Chronicles 7:13-14 -- "If my people, who are called by my name, will humble themselves and pray and seek my face and turn from their wicked ways, then I will hear from heaven, and I will forgive their sin and will heal their land."

 - 1 Timothy 2:1-2 -- "I urge, then, first of all, that petitions, prayers, intercession and thanksgiving be made for all people -- for kings and all those in authority, that we may live peaceful and quiet lives in all godliness and holiness."

 - Psalm 91:2 -- "I will say of the Lord, He is my refuge and my fortress, my God, in whom I trust."

 - A Presidential Proclamation from the White House declared a National Day of Prayer on May 2, 2013.
 This marked the 62nd observance of a national day to pray for America and her leaders.

 - The National Day of Prayer is an annual observance held on the first Thursday in May.
 While it represents a Judeo-Christian expression of prayer, it encourages Americans of all faiths to pray for their nation.

-- In Touch Ministries is the teaching ministry of Charles Stanley, senior pastor of First Baptist Church in Atlanta, Georgia.
-Turning the Tide of Our Nation Through Prayer is a prayer schedule with supporting Scripture verses that encourages Americans to pray for their nation and make a godly impact on the culture.
+- In Touch Ministries is the Bible-teaching ministry of Dr. Charles Stanley, the pastor of First Baptist Church in Atlanta, Georgia.
+His book Turning the Tide: Real Hope, Real Change encourages Americans to pray for their nation and make a godly impact on the culture.